LucasDibz/RickyandMortyApi-clone/README.md

 Each branch is dealing with data fetching in a different way

 ### main
-> Using pain React.js features such as Context API
+> Using plain React.js features such as Context API

 ### useSWR
 > Data fetching through useSWR hook from [@vercel](https://swr.vercel.app/)